m-mohamed23/m-mohamed23/README.md

-- 🌱 I’m currently learning **Python and planning to learn Java next to learn Object-oriented Programming (OOP).**
+- 🌱 I’m currently learning **Python and planning to learn Java and AWS.**

 - 👨‍💻 All of my projects are available [here](https://codewithmoe.netlify.app/#projects)